mprechtl/eudi-doc-standards-and-technical-specifications/README.md

-# EUDI Wallet Standardisation Strategy
+# EUDI Wallet Standards and Technical Specifications

 ## Overview
-The **European Digital Identity (EUDI) Wallet Standardisation Strategy** aims to provide a structured and transparent approach to tracking, evaluating, and aligning the necessary **Standards and Technical Specifications (STS)** with the relevant **Implementing Acts (IA)** of [Regulation (EU) No 910/2014](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32014R0910) as amended by [Regulation (EU) 2024/1183](https://eur-lex.europa.eu/eli/reg/2024/1183/oj/eng) establishing the European Digital Identity Framework.
+The **European Digital Identity (EUDI) Wallet Standards and Technical Specifications** aims to provide a structured and transparent approach to tracking, evaluating, and aligning the necessary **Standards and Technical Specifications (STS)** with the relevant **Implementing Acts (IA)** of [Regulation (EU) No 910/2014](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32014R0910) as amended by [Regulation (EU) 2024/1183](https://eur-lex.europa.eu/eli/reg/2024/1183/oj/eng) establishing the European Digital Identity Framework.

 This repository serves as a centralized resource for:
 - **Gap Analysis**: Identifying missing or incomplete standards required for the EUDI Wallet ecosystem.